warpstreamlabs/bento/website/docs/guides/cloud/gcp.md

 ---
 title: Google Cloud Platform
-description: Find out about GCP components in Benthos
+description: Find out about GCP components in Bento
 ---

-There are many components within Benthos which utilise Google Cloud Platform (GCP) services.
+There are many components within Bento which utilise Google Cloud Platform (GCP) services.
 You will find that each of these components require valid credentials.

-When running Benthos inside a Google Cloud environment that has a [default service account](https://cloud.google.com/iam/docs/service-accounts#default), it can automatically retrieve the service account credentials to call Google Cloud APIs through a library called Application Default Credentials (ADC).
+When running Bento inside a Google Cloud environment that has a [default service account](https://cloud.google.com/iam/docs/service-accounts#default), it can automatically retrieve the service account credentials to call Google Cloud APIs through a library called Application Default Credentials (ADC).